DAISHINKAN7/EcoRewind/README.md

 `models/unet_mamba.py` · `d_state=16, expand=2, n_layers=2, dropout=0.15, lr=1e-5`

 Replaces the LSTM bottleneck with Mamba selective state-space blocks for linear-time sequence modelling. **Diverged** despite a reduced learning rate — R² −3.5 on NDVI, −680 on blue.
 The blue-band collapse suggests the SSM latched onto a near-constant output for low-variance channels.
+Its *spatial* damage patterns nonetheless remain broadly plausible (see gallery), which is itself a caution: visually reasonable maps do not imply a converged model.

 </details>